Tales of Phantasia "I'm Gonna DOUSE Dhaos!" 2:54

 - Unknown Pseudoartist: arrangement, base programming, production, ideas, etc. (a.k.a. everything else, LOL)

 minusworld, we comin' for YOU!
 (Kidding! :-P) Judges informally recuse themselves from voting on anything they're heavily involved in, but thankfully we had a few others in tow to not let this one get logjammed in the evaluation process.
-Check out the MP3 for UPA's extensive full comments; his most salient thoughts summarized how this collab took shape, opined on RPG boss themes, and mentioned just how much of a threat Dhaos is:
+Check out the MP3 for UPA's extensive full comments; their most salient thoughts summarized how this collab took shape, opined on RPG boss themes, and mentioned just how much of a threat Dhaos is:

 "When it was the time to go more serious with this particular track I'm submitting to OCR now, I had pretty clear the team I wanted for it. jnWake and minusworld are frequently teaming and collaborating for each other's works and both fit incredibly well on the style and ideas.
 Couldn't think of more proper keyboardist and guitarist, seriously.
 I also talked with Seph about joining as a bassist because his bass tone is just perfect for what is mostly a low-tuned, deep and heavy-as-heck track.
 Josh was the latest incorporation and it was somewhat close to the album's release, but it marked a huge difference for better.
 Before that, the arrangement had my own keydrummed improvisations that were sloppy as heck.
 Josh took the base and elevated the whole track to the infinitely superior level with his drumming work.